Mental Health and Wellbeing

 As a school we have taken this responsibility very seriously.
 We have always tried to develop resilience within children and enable them to manage their emotions and also understand and have empathy for how others might be feeling.
 We have…

-- Trained Mrs Todd (EHT), Mrs Badger (Principal), Mrs Cliffe (SENCo) and Ms Charlesworth ( Pastoral Manager) in mental health first aid (Government were looking to have at least one person trained per school (we currently have four)
+- Trained Mrs Badger (EHT and Principal at Bunbury), Mrs Cliffe (SENCo) and Ms Charlesworth ( Pastoral Manager) in mental health first aid (Government were looking to have at least one person trained per school (we currently have four)

 - Organised lunchtime Lego clubs to support children (using the principles of Lego Therapy)